Programme/Approved Electives for 2023/24

 Description of Module Assessment

-Coursework about system design and programmingStudents will be given a programming task and are expected to generate appropriate and acceptable system designs and implementations using principles taught on the module.
+Coursework about system design and programmingStudents will be given a programming task and are expected to design and implement computer program(s) using principles taught on the module.
 This will require around 50 hours of preparation.